-Why would you look into using technology from another sector – like space – as a means for your current innovation?
+Why would you look into technology transfer from another sector – like space – as a means for your current innovation?
 The condensed answer: to do more with less, to take a shortcut towards your new solution.

 Just 3 examples of how space technologies have found their way to our earthly lives.
 In each of them, space technology forms a piece of the puzzle to create new products or services.